 You have to take the Medical College Admission Test (MCAT) if you are keen on taking up a career in the field of medicine.
-The Association of American Medical Colleges (AAMC) is the agency responsible for developing and administering the MCAT.
-A number of medical colleges across the US and Canada accept the MCAT scores as a pre requisite for submission of applications for admissions.
+The Association of American Medical Colleges (AAMC) is the agency responsible for developing and administering the test.
+A number of medical colleges across the US and Canada accept the test scores as a pre requisite for submission of applications for admissions.
 There is a lot of respect and admiration associated with professions related to medical sciences.
 This leads to tremendous competition for securing admission to reputed medical college programs.
-The MCAT scores play a pivotal role in determining a students chances of getting selected for admission.
+The test scores play a pivotal role in determining a students chances of getting selected for admission.

 Physical Sciences Section